authhero/auth/README.md

 # Linking accounts

-Each user object is connected to one email, so for instance, there would be one common user object for a user that logged in with email/password, code and google.
+Each user object is connected to one email, so for instance, there would be one common user object for a user that logged in with email/password, code and Google.
 The user object will keep an array of the login methods and store separate profiles for syncing purposes.

 # API Authentication